DomainDrivenArchitecture/dda/architecture/K8s.md

 * Username/password that can be used on Dashboard login view.
 * Kubeconfig file that can be used on Dashboard login view.

 ### How can we deactivate default access to the dashboard?
 * Looking at: https://kubernetes.io/docs/reference/access-authn-authz/rbac/#discovery-roles -> seems to be no discovery role on microk8s
 * "Using Skip option will make Dashboard use privileges of Service Account used by Dashboard" -> looking at restricting Dasboard Service Account?
-* Default Service Account exists for alle Namespaces and pods take it when they dont have another account -> need to restrict it
+* Default Service Account exists for alle Namespaces and pods take it when they dont have another account -> need to restrict it too

+### How is the role of the dashboard service account determined?
+* Could not find a cluster/rolebinding for the default dashboard service account -> unclear which role it even has
+* Probably just make new rolebinding?

 ### Is the API Server exposed to the internet in default settings?
 How can we deactivate that/deactivate anonymous user calls?